• Skip to main content

 What is cardamom?

 It is an Indian spice that comes from a plant from the Zingiberaceae family.
-It look like a pod that has a funny looking elongated triangular shape of about ½ inch long.
+It looks like a pod that has a funny-looking elongated triangular shape of about ½ inch long.
 You can find cardamom whole or ground in grocery stores.

 How does cardamom taste?

-Cardamom has an intense floral and almost peppery sweet flavor.
+Cardamom has an intense floral taste and almost peppery sweet flavor.
 It also has hints of mint flavor in the background, although very subtle.
-It is complex in flavor and very unique!
+It has complex and very unique taste!

 I don't have cardamom, what can I use instead?